-South Korea floods: Tunnel horror strikes fear of monsoon
+South Korea floods: Tunnel horror brings home climate fears

 She too is bewildered.
 "I'm 74 and have never experienced this kind of disaster", she says.

-"I don't know what to feel, I feel nothing, I'm just lucky I didn't die".
+"I don't know what to feel, I feel nothing, I'm just lucky I didn't die."

 South Koreans are less used to dealing with the effects of the warming planet, and with more extreme rainfall forecast for Tuesday, danger still looms.